Ten Step Trip Planner

 Things to Consider:

 - Location - can you walk or take public transportation to the things you want to see or do?
-We frequently utilize Google Map Images to see exactly where the transportation access locations are relative to where a rental is located.
+We frequently utilize Google Map Images (or the Map feature "nearby") to see exactly where the transportation access locations are relative to where a rental is located.

 - Access to Public transportation - can I easily get to where I want to go?
 Most European Cities have very good Public Transportation systems, but there will be destinations that will require you to change from one line to another.
 For example, the Paris Metro is comprised of 320 stations and 16 lines.
 61 of those stations provide line interconnections.